BridgesinBelize/wp-theme-bridgesinbelize/readme.md

 Here you will find the plugins currently used within on BRIDGE's in Belize website.

-This branch should be restored to the ``wp-content/plugins`` directory.
+This branch should be restored to the ``wp-content/plugins`` directory within the site.

 ## Plugin Types